Description

 Production Method

-One of the basic characteristics of the cultivation of Lenticchia di Altamura PGI is that it cannot alternate with other legume crops.
-Sowing takes place between November and March, the choice of date varying according to the environment and cultivation method used.
-The product is subjected to postharvest disinfestation treatments, within 24 hours of the harvest, and then washed to separate any foreign bodies.
+One of the basic characteristics of the cultivation of Lenticchia di Altamura PGI is that it cannot be alternated with other legume crops.
+Sowing takes place between November and March, with the choice of date varying according to the environment and cultivation method used.
+The product undergoes disinfestation treatments within 24 hours of the harvest, and is then washed to separate any foreign bodies.
 The lentils then undergo a visual inspection to ensure a uniform seed size.
 Once any accidentally present pieces of metal are removed, the product is then stored in Big Bags lined with plastic material, or in silos.

 Appearance and Flavour

-Lenticchia di Altamura PGI is round and flat, and characterised by its various shades of green and brown, which depends on how ripe the lentils are when harvested.
-The Eston variety has a diameter ranging from 3 to 4.9 mm, while that of the Laird variety can be anything from 5 to 7 mm.
-It is sweeter than other Italian lentils, and has a distinctive grassy and aromatic flavour.
+Lenticchia di Altamura PGI is round and flat, and characterised by its various shades of green and brown, which depends on how ripe the lentils are when harvested, as well as its size: the Eston variety has a diameter ranging from 3 to 4.9 mm, while that of the Laird variety can be anything from 5 to 7 mm.
+It is sweeter than other Italian lentils, and has a distinctive grassy, aromatic flavour.

 History